-During our visit there was Christmas music playing over a loudspeaker, a few Christmas decorations and red and green colored lights shining on the rink.
+During our visit, there was Christmas music playing over a loudspeaker, a few Christmas decorations and red and green colored lights shining on the ice.
 (If the colored lights aren’t on, ask.
 They turned them on for us.)
 Occasionally there is live music or a DJ at the rink; the Point Ruston Facebook page is the best way to keep up-to-date on special events.

 The bathrooms are located close by but outside the rink in a trailer.
 The downside is that you will have to change out of your skates before exiting the tent.
 Make a pit stop before you go in!

 There were two vendors in the tent the day we went: a face-painting station and a shop selling scarves, hats and gloves.
 I was told that the vendors change from day to day.
 These were good to check out while the Zamboni did its thing to smooth the ice.

 My kids enjoyed the experience and I thought this was a fun family activity for the holiday season.
 It looked like there were lots of lighted decorations around the area, so after dark might be a fun time to go.

 Tips for families

 - On the Saturday we visited, the rink was very crowded.
 I chatted with another mom who lives nearby.
 She said that weekdays right after school and evenings are great times to visit for a less crowded experience.

 - Wear long, thick socks to keep feet warm and to avoid the tops of skates rubbing on tender ankles.

 - For newbies, check out our guide to teaching kids to ice skate for pro tips on how to get going.